freeCodeCamp/devdocs/Scraper-Reference.md

   - `:container` [String or Proc]
     A CSS selector of the container element.
 Everything outside of it will be removed and become unavailable to the other filters.
 If more than one element match the selector, the first one inside the DOM is used.
 If no elements match the selector, an error is raised.
-    If the value is a Proc, it is called repeatedly for each page, with the filter instance as argument, and should return a selector or `nil`.
+    If the value is a Proc, it is called for each page with the filter instance as argument, and should return a selector or `nil`.
     The default container is the `<body>` element.
     _Note: links outside of the container element will not be followed by the scraper.
 To remove links that should be followed, use a [`CleanHtml`](https://github.com/Thibaut/devdocs/wiki/Filter-Reference#cleanhtmlfilter) filter later in the stack._